-In many industrial process control applications, it is vital that the output voltage be controlled during power-up.
-When the supply voltages change during power-up, the $V{\text{OUT}}x$ pins are clamped to 0 V via a low impedance path (approximately $4~\text{k}\Omega$).
+In many industrial process control applications, it is vital to control the output voltage during power-up.
+When the supply voltages change during power-up, the V{OUT} pins are clamped to 0 V via a low impedance path (approximately $4\,k\Omega$).
 To prevent the output amplifiers from being shorted to 0 V during this time, Transmission Gate G1 is also opened (see Figure 42).
 These conditions are maintained until the power supplies have stabilized and a valid word is written to a DAC register.
 At this time, G2 opens and G1 closes.